mattermost/mattermost-developer-documentation/site/content/contribute/webapp/redux/actions.md

     }
     ```

-## Testing an Action
+## Test an action

-### Unit testing
+### Unit tests

 Tests for both actions and action creators are written using [Jest](https://jestjs.io/) and will often focus on seeing how dispatching an action affects the stored state in Redux.
 It'll often look similar to testing a reducer except you'll be looking at the whole store state instead of a single part of it.

 There are a few different ways of testing Redux actions used throughout Mattermost, but the most common way involves:

 1. Setting up an initial store state for the test case.
-1. Optionally mocking any external operations that may be required for the action.
+2. Optionally mocking any external operations that may be required for the action.
 This includes API requests which are mocked using [Nock](https://github.com/nock/nock).
-1. Dispatching the result of the action creator.
+3. Dispatching the result of the action creator.
-1. Looking at the resulting store state to ensure the required changes are made.
+4. Looking at the resulting store state to ensure the required changes are made.

     ```typescript
     import nock from 'nock';